freenowtech/wave/README.md

 Thanks for being willing to contribute!
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) doc

+## Have doubts?

+Please don't hesitate to let know us what are your doubts, what can be improved or what is difficult for you to grasp from the documentation.
+Open issues to start the conversation!

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):